cipriano-sebastiao/cipriano-sebastiao/README.md

-- 👋 Hi, I’m @cipriano – code wrangler by day, psych explorer by night!
+- 👋 Hi, I’m @cipriano – psych candidate by day, code wrangler by night!
 - 👀 I’m interested in decoding human minds and crunching numbers to uncover hidden stories in data.
-- 🌱 I’m currently learning SQL and Python – transforming raw data into insights, one query at a time!
+- 🌱 I’m currently learning SQL, Python and Machine Learning – transforming raw data into insights, one query at a time!
-- 💞️ I’m looking to collaborate on mind-bending data projects that blend psychology and analytics for maximum impact.
+- 💞️ I’m looking to collaborate on mind-bending data projects that blend psychology and analytics to solve real-world problems.
-- 📫 How to reach me: Ping me on [www.linkedin.com/in/cipriano-sebastiao] or email me at [ciprianogertrudes@gmail.com] – I’m quicker to respond than a well-optimized algorithm!
+- 📫 How to reach me: Ping me on [Cipriano Sebastiao](www.linkedin.com/in/cipriano-sebastiao) or email me at [ciprianogertrudes@gmail.com](ciprianogertrudes@gmail.com) – I’m quicker to respond than a well-optimized algorithm!

 <!---